moneroexamples/compile-wt-ubuntu/README.md

-# Compile Monero 0.9 on Ubuntu 16.04 x64 Beta
+# Compile Wt, C++ Web Toolkit, on Ubuntu 16.04 x64

 The example shows how to compile the current github version of [Wt - C++ Web Toolkit](http://www.webtoolkit.eu/wt) on Ubuntu 16.04 x64.